The Northwest passage – A survival nightmare

 (Sir John Franklin)

-It turns out that at some point north of Nunavut territory in Canada, both the ships were caught in sea ice and apparently became frozen in place.
-Both ships were found at the bottom of the Queen Maud Gulf between 2014 and 2016, with a number of interesting artifacts being recovered from them, one of which were documents that state how Sir Franklin died in June of 1847.
-The wrecks were found with numerous bodies on board and researchers have found out scurvy was common with the crew suggesting starvation and also a number of human bones with what appears to be teeth and knife marks on them.
+It turns out that at some point north of Nunavut territory in Canada, both the ships were caught in sea ice and became frozen in place.
+Both ships were found at the bottom of the Queen Maud Gulf between 2014 and 2016, with several interesting artifacts being recovered from them, one of which was documents that state how Sir Franklin died in June of 1847.
+The wrecks were found with numerous bodies on board and researchers have found out scurvy was common with the crew suggesting starvation and also some human bones with what appears to be teeth and knife marks on them.
 Out of the 129 people on the Franklin expedition, every single one either starved or froze to death.

 The Fiala-Ziegler expedition – 1903 – 1905

-The main reason is the build up of ice which prevents ships from getting through.
+The main reason is the build-up of ice which prevents ships from getting through.
 Pack ice is when smaller sheets of ice overlap and freeze together, making them very thick and heavy.
-Throughout most of the year the build up of pack ice prevents ships from finding a route through, and especially ships that relied on steam or sail.
+Throughout most of the year, the build-up of pack ice prevented ships from finding a route through, especially ships that relied on steam or sail.
 The first person to successfully navigate the northwest passage was a Norwegian named Roald Amundsen who made the journey between 1903 and 1906, but it was a long time after this before anyone could safely get through without relying on pure luck.

 Marine shipping has long avoided this route due to the obvious risks that come with it, but since 2009 huge amounts of sea ice have been melting further and further north, allowing access for certain types of ships to successfully get through for a few of the summer months.